 Are There L-Theanine Side Effects To Worry About?

-Here’s the most important information: no major negative side effects or adverse effects have been reported in association with the use of L-theanine.
+We’ll lead with the most important information first.
+No major negative side effects or adverse effects have been reported in association with the use of L-theanine.

 Possible Minor Side Effects